a ship and a café . . . to start with!

 Decades of progress! – in 1922 Henry Mitchell was an apprentice compositor at the Dorset County Chronicle, starting a lifetime involvement in print which led him to Bideford and later to Hartland where initially he took over an existing printing business which had produced the historic Hartland Chronicle.
 Subsequently, as sub-postmaster of Hartland, he ran a very busy general store with country deliveries which often demanded 15-hour working days but for relaxation he would quietly retreat to the attic where he kept a small hand press.

-Development of the store led to acquiring the recently-closed Jamaica Café off the main street.
+Development of the store led to acquiring the recently-closed Jamaica Café owned by an officer on HMS Jamaica.
 Soon after, a business associate offered Henry a treadle platen, one step up from his table-top hand press; as it would not fit in the attic, the press was deposited in the ‘Jamaica’ premises and Jamaica Press went into production on 15th November 1961.

 Early days – Hartland was always a busy and largely self-sufficient community so orders rolled in for stationery for local businesses together with tickets and posters for the many organisations in the village.
 It was not long before the laborious treadle-powered machine had to be replaced with a fully automatic printing machine and while most of the work was set by hand with individual letterpress type, mechanically-set type was utilised for larger jobs and what started as a hobby created even more pressure on time for this businessman.